UChicagoPhysicsLabs/PositronEmissionTomography/docs/source/FPGA.rst

 FPGA
 =====

-The Vivado project for this experiment can be found at the following link: [[https://github.com/UChicagoPhysicsLabs/PositronEmissionTomography/tree/main/Vivado%20Files]]
+The Vivado project for this experiment can be found at the following link: `<https://github.com/UChicagoPhysicsLabs/PositronEmissionTomography/tree/main/Vivado%20Files>`_

 If you do not wish to alter the default parameters, then you can just download the system_wrapper.bit file and upload it to your Red Pitaya's [REPLACE] directory.

 Vivado is available at [LINK] for free for educators and students.
 The author is not an expert, so you may need to find assistance for the setup, configuration, or use of the software.
+Note that the Laboratory Edition will not run the build .tcl file by default, the standard edition is needed.

 A block diagram schematic of the FPGA code is shown below:
 [figure]